 The Speaking and Listening for English Language Learners workshops provide opportunities for students to practise conversation and discussion with native and non-native English speakers.

 Giving an Oral Presentation helps students to improve public speaking and presentation skills.
-This 2-hour workshop is open to all UC students but is particularly useful for English language learners who would like to practise their speaking in a supportive environment.
+This workshop is open to all UC students but is particularly useful for English language learners.

 Check out other ASC workshops.

 Students can book one-to-one consultations with a learning advisor to discuss their written assignments.
 Topics covered in consultations include analysing essay questions, essay and report structure, thesis structure, grammar and punctuation, and referencing.
 Consultations are held at the Academic Skills Centre, Level 3, Puaka-James Hight Library.

 To book a one-to-one consultation, phone (03) 369 3900 or email email@example.com

 Download Succeeding at University in New Zealand: An Academic Guide for International Students